-Distribution: West of the Cascades in Washington; southern Washington to northern California.
+Distribution: Occurring west of the Cascades crest chiefly along the southern border in Washington; southern Washington to northern California.

 Conservation Status: Not of concern

 Deciduous, erect shrubs 1-3 m. tall; stipules at the base of the petioles narrowly linear, 3-10 mm. long, long-hairy, sometimes wanting.

 Leaves opposite, petiolate, the blades with short-stiff hairs beneath and 3 or 5 main veins from the base, broadly elliptic to sub-rotund, 3-8 cm. long, coarsely and bluntly toothed.

 Inflorescence a compound umbel, terminal on the ends of leafy branches, many-flowered, 2.5-5 cm. wide; flowers all alike, the whitish corollas 5-9 mm. wide, the 5 lobes rounded; stamens 5, exerted, the filaments 3-5 mm. long; ovary inferior, 3-celled, but only 1 cell fertile.

 Fruit a 1-seeded drupe, ellipsoid, 1-1.6 cm. long, red.